Moral Nihilism and what it truly means.

 :lol You're first rate, and I enjoy our debates, even though they make me hit my head against the wall!
 Stop making me hit my head against the wall! :lol

 ok how bout you change absolute for most I can agree with most I'm just literal with words like absolute and inherently.
-To say most people are against murder..... let me think..... nope cant argue with that(still dont care either way just cant argue with it):wall ?
+To say most people are against murder..... let me think..... nope cant argue with that(still dont care either way just cant argue with it):banghead ?
 I thought we were more like:fight

 btw I view Nihilism as a way to search for truth without being encumbered by morals(THE REASON I R ONE).